marict/nanoGPT-llm-extraction/README.md

 # nanoGPT-DAG

 Lightweight numeric-reasoning on top of [nanoGPT](https://github.com/karpathy/nanoGPT).
-A differentiable directed-acyclic-graph (DAG) module lets even tiny GPTs extract numbers ✦ perform arithmetic steps ✦ fold the result back into the LM stream – all in a single forward/backward pass.
+A differentiable directed-acyclic-graph (DAG) module lets GPTs learn to execute mathematical expressions by predicting tensor representations of computation graphs and executing them differentiably – all in a single forward/backward pass.

 ## Quick Start